: AAPI Food & Wine Fest, Lois Cho

 Enjoying a crisp rose on a sunny patio with a panoramic view is a gateway to the world of Oregon wine.
 The Chos are cracking that door wide open with a second-annual two-day AAPI Food and Wine Festival, as it returns to the Willamette Valley during AAPI Heritage Month and Oregon Wine Month in May.

 The AAPI Food and Wine Festival, which the Chos founded, is one of many events that will be happening all month long throughout Oregon.
 There will be food pairings, live music, discounts and benefits supporting great causes culminating in a Memorial Day Weekend finale at tasting rooms in all corners of the state.
-Wherever you go, know that Oregon wines fly free on Alaska Airlines, so you can take a bottle of Oregon wine country home with you.
+Wherever you go, know that Oregon wines fly free on Alaska Airlines for mileage plan members from specified Oregon locations, so you can take a bottle of Oregon wine country home with you.

-At the Chos’ festival, Nearly two dozen AAPI-owned restaurants, wineries and a mobile cocktail bar will be curating bites, with a special VIP opportunity to access an oyster bar by Tournant paired with sparkling wine.
+At the Chos’ festival, Nearly two dozen AAPI-owned restaurants, wineries and a mobile cocktail bar will be curating bites, with a special opportunity to access a VIP experience by award-winning chefs Peter Cho and Carlo Lamagna, paired with sparkling wine.

-Esteemed wineries and winemakers participating include Alexana Winery, Hundred Suns Wine, Junichi Fujita, Kristof Farms, Et Filles, Evening Land, Landmass Wines, Shiba Wichern Cellars and CHO Wines.
+Esteemed wineries and winemakers participating include Alexana Winery, Hundred Suns Wine, Junichi Fujita, Nash Vineyards, Kristof Farms, Et Filles, Evening Land, Landmass Wines, Shiba Wichern Cellars and CHO Wines.

 The festival is a nonprofit created to celebrate the diverse wine and culinary scene that makes the Pacific Northwest, particularly Oregon, so unique.
 The mission is to uplift AAPI food and wine businesses, promote diversity, educate the public regarding unconventional food and wine pairings, and support like-minded organizations.

 Check the festival website for ticket details including transportation.
-Shuttle service from Portland is available as an add-on, and know that 10% of ticket sales will go to beneficiaries Safe Route Immigration and APANO.
+Know that 10% of ticket sales will go to beneficiaries Safe Route Immigration and APANO.

 Sip, Nibble and Adopt a Vine